Connecticut River: Mouth and tidelands

-The Connecticut River carries a heavy amount of silt from as far north as Quebec, especially during the spring snow melt.
-This results in a large sandbar near the river's mouth which is a formidable obstacle to navigation.
+The Connecticut River carries a heavy load of silt from as far north as Quebec, especially during spring snowmelt.
+This results in a large sandbar near the river's mouth, which is a formidable obstacle to navigation.
 The Connecticut is one of the few major rivers in the United States without a major city at its mouth because of this obstacle.
-Major cities on the Connecticut River are Hartford and Springfield, which lie 45 and 69 mi upriver respectively.
+Major cities on the Connecticut River are Hartford and Springfield, which lie 45 and 69 mi upriver of each other.

 The Nature Conservancy named the Connecticut River's tidelands one of the Western Hemisphere's "40 Last Great Places", while the Ramsar Convention on Wetlands listed its estuary and tidal wetlands as one of 1,759 wetlands of international importance.
 In 1997, the Connecticut River was designated one of only 14 American Heritage Rivers, which recognized its "distinctive natural, economic, agricultural, scenic, historic, cultural, and recreational qualities."
 In May 2012, the Connecticut River was designated America's first National Blueway in recognition of the restoration and preservation efforts on the river.